evertonjuniti/sjcam-owncast-aws/Instructions/docs-en-us/05-Owncast-EC2-instance-configuration.md

   - Private IP address: Click the field that will display the Owncast instance's private IP, click the private IP
   - Reassociation: Allow this Elastic IP address to be reassociated.
 Keep it checked
   - Click the Associate button
-- Go to the Instances menu in EC2 and select the Proxy instance
-  - Click the Actions button, then click Security, and then click Change security groups
-  - Under Associated security groups, click the search bar and click the Security Group for maintenance that was created in previous steps
-  - Then click the Add security group button and click the Save button
-  - Click the Instance state button and then click Start instance.
-Wait for the Instance state column to change from Stopped to Running

 Now let's finally install Owncast and configure it: